This page describes known issues for PopcornFX Editor and simulation.

 PopcornFX Editor on Linux is not marked experimental, but its installation can be tedious.
 OpenGL is the default graphics API chosen by the editor.

-Prior to PopcornFX v2.10, PopcornFX Editor uses a version of the OpenSSL library that isn’t properly supported by Windows 11 and prevents the editor from launching on some machines.
+Prior to PopcornFX v2.10, PopcornFX Editor uses a version of the OpenSSL library that isn’t properly supported by Windows 11 and some versions of Windows 10 and prevents the editor from launching on some machines.

 188.8.131.52 while the previous version was

-If your editor does not start on Windows 11 and you cannot upgrade to PopcornFX v2.9.22, you can manually patch the problematic dll by downloading it here: https://downloads.popcornfx.com/PopcornFX-Editor/OpenSSL_Dll_Fix.zip.
+If your editor does not start and you cannot upgrade to PopcornFX v2.9.22, you can manually patch the problematic dll by downloading it here: https://downloads.popcornfx.com/PopcornFX-Editor/OpenSSL_Dll_Fix.zip.

 To fix the issue, simply copy the extracted